 What is Quarriers retention period for keeping your personal information?

 For children under the age of 16, all records must be retained for a period of 100 years.
 Please note that as Quarriers is a current active participant in the Scottish Child Abuse Inquiry, we are restricted from destroying files until such time as the Scottish Child Abuse Inquiry is concluded and confirms that these restrictions have been lifted.

 What are your rights as an individual in regards to how your data is used?

 You can ask us to delete, remove or stop using your personal information if there is no need for us to keep it, which is known as the right to erasure, or the right to be forgotten.

 You can object to us keeping or using your personal information.
 This is known as the right to object.

 However, where the lawful basis for data processing is legal or contractual, Quarriers does not require your consent to process your personal data.

-In those circumstances where Quarriers does not have a legal or contractual basis to hold your personal information but have sought your consent for this information to be processed, then you have the right to request its erasure, to its portability, or to restrict or withdraw consent from its processing.
+In circumstances where Quarriers does not have a legal or contractual basis to hold your personal information but has sought your consent for this information to be processed, you have the right to request its erasure, to its portability, or to restrict or withdraw consent from its processing.

 If you believe the personal data we hold about you is incorrect, please make contact with us in the first instance and we will take the appropriate steps to rectify this.